 (4) No known management activities occur in the action area.
-A living shoreline pilot project constructed from oyster shell exists in the action area.
-We do not anticipate disturbance to this existing project.

-(5) The project will take place entirely in water.
-It will not contact terrestrial surfaces.
-Potential impacts due to noise from equipment and boat operation associated with WAU placement may temporarily disturb any species present in the vicinity of the project area.
+(5) Potential impacts due to noise or dust/turbidity from equipment and boat operation associated with Wave Attenuation Unit (WAU) placement may temporarily disturb any species present in the vicinity of the project area.
 However, the short duration of construction activities and localized nature of the project will aid in minimizing impacts.

-а.
+a.
 Waterbody (If applicable.
 Name the body of water, including wetlands (freshwater or estuarine), on which the project is located.
 If the location is in a river or estuary, please approximate the navigable distance from the project location to the marine environment.)
-This project will take place in the Portersville Bay portion of Mississippi Sound, Mobile County, Alabama, adjacent to estuarine emergent herbaceous wetlands.
-These wetlands are found directly north and west of the site.
+This project will take place in Portersville Bay, Mississippi Sound, Mobile County, Alabama, near estuarine emergent herbaceous wetlands, woody wetlands, developed open space, developed low intensity residential areas, and barren land.
+These areas are found directly north, west, and east of the site.
 Emergent herbaceous wetlands are characterized by perennial non-woody plants, which can account for approximately 80 percent of the vegetative cover.
-The soil or substrate in these wetlands is periodically saturated or covered with water.
-Emergent wetlands include marshes, meadows, and fens. b.
+Woody wetlands are areas where forest or shrubland vegetation accounts for 25-100 percent of the cover. b.
 Existing Structures (If applicable.
 Describe the current and historical structures found in the project area (e.g., buildings, parking lots, docks, seawalls, groynes, jetties, marina.)).
 If known, please provide the years of construction.
-None are known to exist с.
+Shell Belt and Coden Belt Roads right-of way (ROW) and a seawall exists along the northern extent of the project area.
+There are residential lots, both developed and vacant, woodlands, and one city park, on the northern side of the ROWs.
+The ROW is routinely maintained, graded and/or mowed as needed and provides very little to no natural habitat. с.
 Seagrasses & Other Marine Vegetation (If applicable.
 Describe seagrasses found in project area.
 If a benthic survey was done, provide the date it was completed and a copy of the report.
 Estimate the species area of coverage and density.
 Attach a separate map showing the location of the seagrasses in the project area.)
-Widgeon Grass (Ruppia maritima) and shoal grass (Ruppia maritima) occur in the action area.
-Both species are submerged aquatic vascular plants.
-Breakwater segments will be located seaward of the grass beds.
-ADCNR will follow SAV BMPs prior to and during construction.
-In the long term SAV between the breakwater segments and the shoreline may benefit from the reduction in wave energy thus increasing the SAV coverage area. d.
+No seagrasses or SAV exist in project area. d.
 Mangroves (If applicable.
 Describe the mangroves found in project area.
 Indicate the species found (red, black, white), the species area of coverage in square footage and linear footage along project shoreline.
 Attach a separate map showing the location of the mangroves in the project area.)
 N/A е.
 Corals (If applicable.
 Describe the corals found in project area.
 If a benthic survey was done, provide the date it was completed and a copy of the report.
 Estimate the species area of coverage and density.
 Attach a separate map showing the location of the corals in the project area.)
 N/A f.
 Uplands (If applicable.
 Describe the current terrestrial habitat in which the project is located (e.g. pasture, forest, meadows, beach and dune habitats, etc.).
-N/A
+There are residential lots, both developed and vacant, woodlands, wetlands of various types and one city park, on the northern side of the ROWs.
+No construction activities are planned in the area north of the ROW.
+The ROW itself is routinely maintained, graded and/or mowed as needed and provide very little to no natural habitat.
+Construction will be staged from south ROW.